 FRHSD Schools Participate in Monmouth Regional Chamber of Commerce’s Team Challenge

-Students from all six Freehold Regional High School District schools and Allentown High School tackled real-life issues while analyzing the ethical implications issues during the 2019 Team Challenge event that was held on Dec.
-6th.
+Students from all six Freehold Regional High School District schools tackled real-life issues while analyzing the ethical implications during the 2022 Team Challenge event that was held on December 9, 2022.

-The purpose of the Team Challenge, hosted by the Monmouth Regional Chamber of Commerce and chaired by Edie Legg, Investor’s Bank, is to provide high school students with hands-on experience in team building, creative problem solving and dealing with the ethical decision-making process within the context of real-world business problems.
+The purpose of the Team Challenge, hosted by the Monmouth Regional Chamber of Commerce, is to provide high school students with hands-on experience in team building, creative problem-solving, and dealing with the ethical decision-making process within the context of real-world business problems.
 Using the Markkula Center for Applied Ethics framework from Santa Clara University, teams from the high schools explore business issues that have complex ethical implications.
-Over a period of several weeks, the teams work together to develop solutions that show their understanding of the issues, demonstrate their use of the Markkula decision-making framework in working through the conflicts and illustrate evidence of their teamwork and presentation skills.
-Each team presents their findings and solutions to a panel of judges from within the business community.
+Over a period of several weeks, the teams work together to develop solutions that show their understanding of the issues, demonstrate their use of the Markkula decision-making framework in working through the conflicts, and illustrate evidence of their teamwork and presentation skills.
+Each team presents its findings and solutions to a panel of judges from within the business community.

 The program prepares students to effectively enter the workforce by placing them in an environment in which teamwork and creative interdependence are required, where they get to develop their communication skills, and where they learn a process for ethical decision-making that will benefit them as they assume leadership positions at work and within their communities.